dynamsoft-docs/barcode-reader-docs-mobile/programming/objectivec-swift/samples/helloworld.md

 ## Standard Input

-Use the `setInput` method of the `CaptureVisionRouter` to bind an `ImageSourceAdapter` instance is the simplest way to access to the standard input. `CameraEnhancer` is one of the official implementation of the `ImageSourceAdapter` for you to quickly set up the mobile camera as the image source.
+Use the `setInput` method of the `CaptureVisionRouter` to bind an `ImageSourceAdapter` (ISA) instance is the simplest way to access to the standard input. `CameraEnhancer` is one of the official implementation of the ISA for you to quickly set up the mobile camera as the image source.

 ## Output